LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Related Work

-Multimodal pre-training realizes alignment and understanding between different modalities by a series of designed auxiliary tasks, and then applies to the specific downstream tasks.
-Common strategies involve image-text contrastive learning \cite{radford2021learning}, image-text matching \cite{Kim2021}, image-grounded text generation \cite{cho2021vlt5} and masked object classification \cite{Li2020}.
+Multimodal pre-training realizes alignment and understanding between different modalities by a series of designed auxiliary tasks and then applies to the specific downstream tasks.
+Common strategies involve image-text contrastive learning \cite{radford2021learning}, image-text matching \cite{Kim2021}, image-grounded text generation \cite{cho2021vlt5}, and masked object classification \cite{Li2020}.
 With a large amount of pre-training data, these strategies exhibit good performance in multimodal tasks for natural images.
-However, their alignment methods are coarse-grained and violent and do not fit for complex multi-level and fine-grained tasks.
+However, their alignment methods are coarse-grained and straightforward and do not fit for complex multi-level and fine-grained tasks.
 Most relevant to our work is the research on document analysis \cite{Liu2023FrontiersOI}.
-Existing advanced document pre-training methods \cite{Xu2020,Xu2021} incorporate textual and visual blocks with fine-grained position embeddings, and adopt masked visual-language modeling and text-image alignment to pretrain document layout, whereas they still do not apply to GPS due to the specificity of geometry objects and small-scale of GPS datasets.
-Our LANS proposes targeted and data-efficient pre-training methods to implement geometry layout awareness.
+Existing advanced document pre-training methods \cite{Xu2020, Xu2021} incorporate textual and visual blocks with fine-grained position embeddings, and adopt masked visual-language modeling and text-image alignment to pretrain document layout, whereas they still do not apply to GPS due to the specificity of geometry objects and small-scale of GPS datasets.
+DocFormer \cite{DocFormer} and LayoutReader \cite{wang-layoutreader-21} employ meticulously designed attention mechanisms targeting information within text boxes to enhance their perception abilities regarding document content.
+Our LANS proposes targeted and data-efficient pre-training methods and a geometry layout-aware attention to implement geometry layout awareness.